Ángel de Oro: Los Hermanos Chavez and Los Nuevos Ingobernables (2018–present)

-Japan and the United States (2012–present)
+New Japan Pro-Wrestling (2012–2020)

-On May 27, 2012, Ángel de Oro entered New Japan Pro-Wrestling's (NJPW) 2012 Best of the Super Juniors tournament.
-Opening his round-robin tournament with four back-to-back wins (defeating Taichi, Gedo, Jushin Thunder Liger and Pac), Ángel de Oro lost all four of his remaining matches (losing to Prince Devitt, Bushi, Rocky Romero and Kushida) and, as a result, failed to qualify for the semifinals of the tournament.
+In April 2012, Ángel de Oro was announced to be making his debut for New Japan Pro-Wrestling (NJPW) in May, as part of the 2012 Best of the Super Juniors tournament. Ángel de Oro opened the round-robin tournament with four back-to-back wins, defeating Taichi, Gedo, Jushin Thunder Liger, and Pac.
+However, he lost all four of his remaining matches to Prince Devitt, Bushi, Rocky Romero, and Kushida, failing to advance to the semi-finals with an eight point record.
 In January 2015, Ángel de Oro returned to Japan to take part in the Fantastica Mania 2015 tour, during which he successfully defended the CMLL World Light Heavyweight Championship against Okumura.
-In October 2016, Ángel de Oro made his debut for the US based Ring of Honor (ROH) as part of a CMLL-NJPW-ROH working agreement.
-On October 14 he lost a four-way match to former CMLL wrestler Kamaitachi in a match that also included Nick Jackson and A. C. H. The following night, Ángel de Oro lost to Kamaitachi once more.